Marion Kozak: Political views

-Kozak has been described in London's The Jewish Chronicle as a long-standing human rights campaigner and an early activist for the Campaign for Nuclear Disarmament (in parallel with being described as keeping "a low profile" and being "a very private woman").
-Kozak is also described as being "a long-standing supporter of left-wing pro-Palestinian organisations" and is a signatory of the founding statements of both Jews for Justice for Palestinians (founded 2002) and a supporter of Independent Jewish Voices (launched 2007).
+Kozak was described in London's The Jewish Chronicle as a long-standing human rights campaigner and an early activist for the Campaign for Nuclear Disarmament (in parallel with being described as keeping "a low profile" and being "a very private woman").
+Described as being "a long-standing supporter of left-wing pro-Palestinian organisations", Kozak was a signatory of the founding statements of both Jews for Justice for Palestinians (founded 2002) and a supporter of Independent Jewish Voices (launched 2007).
 Long-time friend Tariq Ali wrote in The Guardian in 2015 that Kozak was a "strong-minded socialist and feminist".

 Influence and stance towards her sons

 A BBC report described Kozak as a "campaigning mother" who, unlike her husband Ralph, remained loyal to the British Labour Party.
-However, she is thought to have been a greater influence on the political development of her sons.
+However, it is thought that she was a greater influence on the political development of her sons.
 "There's no doubt that Ed got a lot of his drive from Marion and a lot of his feel for nitty-gritty grassroots politics from Marion too," according to Dr. Marc Stears, politics fellow at the University of Oxford.
-Friends have stated that the contest between the brothers has been a huge "strain" for their mother and that she has even told people it would have been much easier had they simply become academics rather than politicians.
+Friends stated that the contest between the brothers was a huge "strain" for their mother and that she even told people it would have been much easier had they simply become academics rather than politicians.
 She was reported as "maintain[ing] a low profile" in 2010 when Ed Miliband defeated David Miliband to become leader of the Opposition in the United Kingdom.

-Ed Miliband has admitted "my mum probably doesn't agree with me...but like most mums is too kind to say so."
+Ed Miliband admitted "my mum probably doesn't agree with me...but like most mums is too kind to say so".

+Death

+Kozak died in London on 27 May 2026, at the age of 91.